leonid-pishchulin/partapp/README.md

     annotations = loadannotations(<annotations.al>);
     saveannotations(annotations, <annotations.al>);

+### Running on your data

+1. **rescale images**

+As our model runs on a single scale, you need to rescaled the images first.
+After rescaling each shown person should be roughly 200 px high, if the person were staying upright.
+This can be done by using head size as a reference.

+2. **save images as png**

+The best way is to use matlab to convert the images.

+3. **create annotation list in .al format**

+    cd <PARTAPP_DIR>/src/scripts/matlab
+    prepare_data_file(<path/to/images/>);

+** We may also run our model on your data **

 For more information visit our project web page https://www.d2.mpi-inf.mpg.de/poselet-conditioned-ps
 If you have any questions, send an email to leonid@mpi-inf.mpg.de with a topic "partapp code".
-We may also run our model on your data.